stalkdeveloper/stalkdeveloper/README.md

 # Hi👋, I’m Sunny Kumar

 I am a **Software Engineer** with a master's degree in Software Development.
-I currently work as **Web & Backend Developer** using Php and Python Framekworks.
+I currently work as a **Web & Backend Developer** using PHP, node js and Python frameworks.
 My passion is creativity with `code`, where I transform my ideas into amazing solutions.
 Let's explore this digital journey together!

 👨‍💻 Experienced *Web & Backend Developer*